OneQuick/OneQuick.github.io-v1-legacy/privacy-policy.md

 Your screen resolution and touch point (e.g. 3840x2160, 10)

-These information helps author known which version is most used and takes more effort to make OneQuick better.
+This information allows author to know which version is mostly used, so that more effor can be taken to make OneQuick better.